Skip to Content

 Option 2 | Paint Scraper & Scouring Pad

 I ended up primarily using a paint scraper, followed by a scouring pad.
-Then, I used a sanding block and wiped the trim and doors down thoroughly with Krud Kutter.
+Then, I used a sanding block and wiped the trim and doors down thoroughly with Krud Kutter and a clean cloth.

 How to remove latex paint from oil-based paint | Building Bluebird #painttutorial